larskrabbe/minishell/notes/readme.txt

 capilisation for executable and builtins
 $$ is the pid of the shell
-if the input is just enter, it will not get added to the history for readline
+if the input is just enter, it will not get added to the history for readline the exename that will be argv[0] is the input string but expanded